 If you live on the island chances are you have your favorite place to pick up some banana bread.
 If you love to cook then chances are you have a recipe and a favorite place to buy bananas.
-If you live in Maui and have a banana tree on your property you will definitely need to do something with the 40+ pounds of bananas when they ripen.
-The primary type of banana that everyone loves in Maui are known as apple bananas.
-However there are other types of bread to experience also:
+If you live in Maui and have a banana tree on your property, you will need to do something with the 40+ pounds of bananas when they ripen.
+The primary type of banana that everyone loves in Maui is known as apple bananas.
+However, there are other types of bread to experience also:

 Added Banana Bread ingredients

-There are actually 2 main varieties of these short, fat and sweet bananas everyone loves so much being grown on the island.
-Both are excellent and it’s up to debate which is better.
+There are two main varieties of these short, fat and sweet bananas everyone loves so much is grown on the island.
+Both are excellent, and it’s up to debate which is better.
 Dwarf Brazilians, which are slightly pink inside, and a Chinese variety called Dwarf Cavendish featuring white meat make up the bulk of Maui’s dessert bananas grown today.